dokkev/obsidian-valut/Tedrake Underactuated/Lecture 1.md

 ## Goals for the class
+- Bring together tools from
 	- Nonlinear dynamics
 	- Optimization
 	- Control
 	- Machine Learning
+- Rigorous thinking about "model systems"
+- Algorithmic toolkit for more complex systems